SEAC (computer): Description

 Based on EDVAC, SEAC used only 747 vacuum tubes (a small number for the time) eventually expanded to 1,500 tubes.
 It had 10,500 germanium diodes which performed all of the logic functions (see the article diode–transistor logic for the working principles of diode logic), later expanded to 16,000 diodes.
 It was the first computer to do most of its logic with solid-state devices.
 The tubes were used for amplification, inversion and storing information in dynamic flip-flops.

 The machine used 64 acoustic delay lines to store 512 words of memory, with each word being 45 bits in size.
 The clock rate was kept low (1 MHz).

 The computer's instruction set consisted of only 11 types of instructions: fixed-point addition, subtraction, multiplication, and division; comparison, and input & output.
 It eventually expanded to 16 instructions.

 The addition time was 864 microseconds and the multiplication time was 2,980 microseconds (i.e. close to 3 milliseconds).

-Weight: 3,000 lb (central machine).
+It weighed 3,000 lb (central machine).